thisisamirv/fastLowess-py/CONTRIBUTING.md

-# Contributing to fastLowess-py
+# Contributing to fastLowess (Python)

-Thank you for your interest in contributing to `fastLowess-py`!
+Thank you for your interest in contributing to `fastLowess`!
 We welcome bug reports, feature suggestions, documentation improvements, and code contributions.

 ## Quick Links